dimagi/commcare-hq/README.md

   follow [these instructions](http://obroll.com/install-python-pil-python-image-library-on-ubuntu-11-10-oneiric/).
   (If you don't do this, the only thing that won't work is uploading of JPEGs to the CommCare Exchange.)

++ If you have an authentication error running `./manage.py syncdb` the first time, open `pg_hba.conf` (`/etc/postgresql/9.1/main/pg_hba.conf` on Ubuntu) and change the line "local all all peer" to "local all all md5".

 #### Configuration for Elasticsearch